 Sync (2017-2022) is a photobook installation that calls for reflection at a time when technological progress seems to be accelerating.
 In a highly modernist society that largely takes place online, Maria Dabrowski has explored finding a new balance and reflection with her photography.
 The analogue photo series reflects a search for reflection in our volatile (online) society: in nature, with attention to the daily details and our own rhythm.
 More and more people struggle with mental problems and burnouts continue to increase in our fast-paced, demanding society.
-Sync can be considered an introspection.
-The photos are symbolic, psychological and contemplative in nature.
+Sync can be considered as an introspection.
+The photos are symbolic, psychological and contemplative.

 The work raises questions such as; to what extent do we manipulate ourselves (nature) and who dictates the rhythm (time)?
-Do we still know how to get to our feeling?
+Do we still know how to get to our feeling/intuition?
 Is there still time in the distant future for your own thoughts and will?
 And if so, will it be commercialized by eg giant tech companies?

 This project is made possible by;